ucl-exoplanets/taurex-petitrad/README.md

 ## Limitations

-Currently no condensate opacities are supported as the current release of TauREx does not have a scattering framework.
+Currently no condensate opacities are supported as the current release of TauREx does not have a comprehensive enough scattering framework to prevent incompatibility with other models.
 Future releases will allow for their inclusion.

 The majority of TauREx and its plugins can be used with the petitRADTRANS models such as chemistries, temeperature profiles, samplers, non-uniform priors etc.